Eilean Fada Mor Summer Isles. The big long island in the shadow of Tanera Mhor and Tanera Beg

 The Divernet website has some fascinating images and illustrations of the wreck, where it lies and some more background to the grounding.
 Here

-My arrival and departure would not be so calamitous and one that whilst tricky and challenging was enjoyable in terms of pilotage, chart reading, observing the lie of the land and prevailing building winds.
-The entrance into the pool, one of the recognised anchorages, is not one to rush into.
+The entrance into the pool is not one to rush into.
 The entrance from the south channel is banked on either side by a limpet clad rock face and to the west a low snarling reef of hull ripping rock lying just under the surface.
-Coming from the south and once in the channel there sits a lump of rock positioned precisely on the natural line in to the bay.
+Coming from the south and once in the channel a lump of rock is positioned precisely on the natural line in to the bay.
 A sharp dog leg course is required to enter the inner pool.

 I picked my spot in what offered plenty of swinging room and dropped anchor.
-The wind was whipping up from the north so we set back with the stern out to narrow channel.
-The wind was now gusting and I did not feel too happy about leaving Trade Winds on her own in a strong breeze with a mix of shore and reefs only meters away.
+The wind was whipping up from the north so we set back with the stern out towards the narrow channel.
+The wind was now gusting and I did not feel too happy about leaving Trade Winds on her own in a strong breeze.
+The mix of shore and reefs was only meters away so we had no room to drag anchor.
 I decided to have a sleep and sit it out for 45 minutes.
 I took my position fixes of the shore and then settled down for a power nap.
 Ten , twenty and thirty minute checks confirmed the anchor was well dug in and not moving.
 Content with that, it was time for the running shoes and Fada Mor.

 The run to the 39m top was a fabulous experience of stepping through the long grass, braken and deep mosses and the contrasting grip and sureness of the bare hard sandstone slabs that broke through the vegetation.
 The ‘top’ lay beyond the most wonderful flat grass meadow that had wind-blown Cotton Grass dancing in the breeze.
 The cairn was a jumble of boulders and big slabs piled up together.
 Someone had spent a fair effort assembling the sizable pieces of rock.
 Jutting up and topping the cairn was an upended smaller slab of sandstone.
 Like so many uninhabited and rarely visited islands the cairn was clad in undisturbed and healthy green lichen.